2 1/4 cups (315 g) all purpose gluten free flour (I used Better Batter)

 2 eggs (100 g, weighed out of shell) at room temperature, beaten

 Fill the prepared wells of the muffin tin about 3/4 of the way full with the batter, and smooth the tops with wet fingers.
-Sprinkle the tops of each with a pinch of grated Parmigiano-Reggiano cheese.
-Place in the center of the preheated oven and bake until puffed and very pale golden, and a toothpick inserted in the center comes out clean, except for melted cheese (about 20 minutes).
-Allow to cool in the muffin tin for 10 minutes before removing and serving warm, with tomato sauce for dipping.
-Repeat with the remaining batter and Parmigiano-Reggiano cheese.
+As an optional step, spoon about 1 teaspoon of tomato sauce on top of the batter in each well, and smooth the top a bit.
+Sprinkle the tops of each with a pinch of grated Parmigiano-Reggiano cheese or a few miniature pepperoni rounds, pressing down gently to help it adhere.
+Place the tin in the center of the preheated oven and bake until puffed and very pale golden, and a toothpick inserted in the center comes out clean, except for melted cheese (about 25 minutes).
+Allow the bites to cool in the muffin tin for 10 minutes before removing and serving warm, with tomato sauce for dipping.
+Repeat with the remaining batter, tomato sauce, and Parmigiano-Reggiano cheese or pepperoni.